davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 }
 ```

 There is no provision here to ever use any node other than the coordinator, so if the coordinator crashes, loses power or otherwise goes away, this code will continue to send messages to the remote coordinator and wait for a response.
-But since the coordinator is gone, no response ever comes, and so the algorithm fails to make progress.
-Since it took just one fault &mdash; one downed node &mdash; to make `DistributedWriteOnce` fail to Terminate, it is not fault tolerant.
+But since the coordinator is gone, no response ever comes, so the remote calls hang, and thus the algorithm fails to make progress.
+Since it took just one fault &mdash; one downed node &mdash; to make the `DistributedWriteOnce` algorithm fail to Terminate, the algorithm is not fault tolerant.

 Now, the lack of fault tolerance is certainly a limitation, but depending on your use case that may not be a problem.
 Plenty of systems run on a small number of nodes, and if you have a small network with just a few machines, hardware and software is reliable enough that you won't see faults in the system very often.
 Rare hardware and software faults only become a consistent nuisance if you have a large enough system to start hitting rare problems frequently.
 Also, many systems do not need to be highly available: you can take them offline from time to time to do regular maintenance like upgrading software, replacing old hardware, and so on.